JOE HAGE’S VERY COLORFUL RESUME: Click to Download

 Medical device marketer specializing in marketing communications and strategy, lead generation, website development, and social media for medical device and related companies.

 The Medical Devices Group is the world’s largest medical device community and the industry’s only spam-free, curated forum for intelligent conversations with medical device thought leaders.
+We host the 10x Medical Device Conference annually.

 Medical Marcom is my medical marketing consultancy.
 We help companies increase the quality and quantity of their prospects.
 We have a deep bench of marketing talent in virtually every marketing discipline.
+We’re also a driving force behind the executive education program for medical device marketing and sales professionals.

 AREAS OF EXPERTISE